deepnetts/How-to-Get-Started-With-Deep-Learning-in-Java/README.md

 Step-by-step guide for installing Deep Netts is available at https://www.deepnetts.com/getting-started

-For more information see https://www.deepnetts.com
+For more information about Deep Netts see https://www.deepnetts.com